ibmendoza/anchor/README.md

 A CM tool simply invokes the command-line interface (CLI) of a program or runtime (e.g. Bash, Serf, Consul, OpenStack, AWS, gcutil, VBoxManage, etc).

 Chef, Puppet, Ansible and Salt are leaky abstractions like ORM, forever chasing a moving target which is the CLI of programs that actually matter.
 This is the CM version of the subjective debate between ORM and SQL.
-A script-based configuration management tool is in the same vein as the SQL argument.
+A script-based configuration management tool is in the same vein as the SQL argument, just as there is jQuery versus Angular/Ember debate.
+Bear in mind that software design is inherently subjective.

 Don't mistake my viewpoint.
 If you are fine with your current CM tools, then by all means use it.
 This is not meant to start a senseless flame war.
-As I have said before,
+As I have said in my blog http://itjumpstart.wordpress.com,

 "Objectivity is falsifiability.
 Subjectivity is individuality".

+Rather than reading this post as a rant against those CM tools, consider this project as an alternative approach to configuration management.

 GUI is optional
 ---------------